-Trump says ex-national security adviser Flynn could return to administration
+Trump says he could bring back fired ex-national security adviser Flynn

 Internal FBI documents turned over by the Justice Department on Wednesday showed FBI officials debated whether and when to warn Flynn that he could face criminal charges as they prepared for a January 2017 interview with him in the Russia probe.

-Trump blamed Flynn’s predicament on “dirty cops” and said the documents show Flynn is a victim.
+Trump blamed Flynn’s predicament on “dirty cops” and said the documents show Flynn was a victim.

 “He’s in the process of being exonerated.
 If you look at those notes from yesterday, that was total exoneration,” Trump said.

+“I’m deeply troubled by the revelations of what appeared to have been investigative abuse by officials in the Justice Department.
+And we’re going to continue to look into that very carefully,” Pence said.

+“My respect for General Flynn personally for his service to the country is undiminished.
+And I am inclined more than ever to believe that what he communicated to me back during the transition leading to our inauguration, that was unintentional and not - and that he was not attempting to misrepresent facts,” he said.

-Reporting by Jeff Mason, Writing by Steve Holland and Alexandra Alper; Editing by Franklin Paul, Bill Berkrot and Tom Brown
+Reporting by Jeff Mason, Steve Holland and Alexandra Alper; Editing by Tom Brown and Daniel Wallis